wenqianchua/MDEF/docs/term01/00-designstudio.md

 **Methodology**

-1. This methodology has been excerpt partly from It didn’t start with you by Mark Wolynn
+1. This methodology has been excerpt partly from *It didn’t start with you by Mark Wolynn.*
 2. I have prepared the survey in 3 languages to accommodate my targeted users.

 **Demographics**